HefnySco/andruav_ap_wiki/source/de-software-installation.rst

 Installing the system is fairly straight forward.
 You need to start with a `Raspberry-PI board that is up and running <https://www.raspberrypi.com/software/operating-systems/>`_ with ssh connection.
 Different versions of software can be found `here <https://cloud.ardupilot.org/downloads/>`_

+If you will connect a camera you need the "Video" package.
+If you are running 64 bit Bullseye - download this version, otherwise use the latest legacy version.

 |
 .. youtube:: cvQgMcnM7NA